-SAN DIEGO (Aug.
-5th, 2022) - San Diego Visual Arts Network is pleased to announce the award exhibition opening for the 2022 San Diego Art Prize celebrating this year's recipients Alida Cervantes, Angélica Escoto, Carlos Castro Arias and Cognate Collective (Bios below).
-Their outstanding creativity, dedication to their work and contributions to our region have made them stand out to the national and international guest selectors.
-Each artist engages with issues of immigration, colonization as well as past and current multiculturalism of the San Diego/Tijuana border region.
+SAN DIEGO (March 3, 2022) - San Diego Visual Arts Network is pleased to announce the four recipients of the 2022 San Diego Art Prize and the new process for selecting the recipients.
+Congratulations to Alida Cervantes, Angélica Escoto, Carlos Castro Arias and Cognate Collective for being selected to receive the 2022 SD Art Prize (Bios below).
+Their outstanding creativity, dedication to their work and contributions to our region have made them stand out to the four national and international curators who selected them from the nominations made by 17 local art professionals.